Dele Alli leaves Tottenham, signs for Everton on transfer deadline day

 Watch our special ProSoccerTalk live Transfer Deadline Day show, starting at 5:30pm ET on Monday, January 31.

-When it comes to Dele Alli, it appears he was a top target of new Everton boss Frank Lampard and things are moving very quickly.
+When it comes to Dele Alli, it appears he was a top target of new Everton boss Frank Lampard and things moved very quickly.

-Per the report from Romano, Alli will join Everton today and he will complete his medical in the next few hours.

-Everton were not said to be in the running for Dele Alli all month, but this shows what hiring Frank Lampard can bring and the allure of working with one of the best midfielders in Premier League history will no doubt be very enticing to the England international as he aims to get his career back on track.
+Everton were not said to be in the running for Dele Alli all month, but this shows what hiring Frank Lampard can bring and the allure of working with one of the best midfielders in Premier League history is very enticing to the England international as he aims to get his career back on track.

-Along with signing Donny van de Beek from Manchester United (soon to be confirmed), this totally overhauls their midfield and brings more creativity and control.
+Along with signing Donny van de Beek from Manchester United, this totally overhauls their midfield and brings more creativity and control.
+The Toffees first have to pull clear of a relegation scrap but if (many would say when) they do, they have quality operators who can now create chances for Richarlison and Dominic Calvert-Lewin.

 If Lampard can get the best out of Dele Alli and can fine-tune his runs into the box and his finishing, then my word, this could be the deal of the window.